mherrmann/helium/README.md

 Now enter `python` into the command prompt and (for instance) the commands at the top of this page (`from helium import * ...`).

+## API Documentation

+If you use an IDE such as PyCharm, you should get auto-completion and documentation for Helium's various functions.
+Otherwise, please look at [this Python file](helium/__init__.py).
+It lists all of Helium's public functions.
+I have not yet had time to bring this into a more readable state, sorry.

 ## Status of this project

 I have too little spare time to maintain this project for free.
 If you'd like my help, please go to my [web site](http://herrmann.io) to ask about my consulting rates.
 Otherwise, unless it is very easy for me, I will usually not respond to emails or issues on the issue tracker.
 I will however accept and merge PRs.
-So if there's some functionality you need in Helium for your own projects, do share it with others by creating a Pull Request.
+So if you add some functionality to Helium that may be useful for others, do share it with us by creating a Pull Request.
 For instructions, please see below.

 ## Contributing